 Equal consideration will be given to all applications received by the UCAS deadline of 15 January.
 Due to the competitive nature of our courses and the volume of applications received, we ask for your patience whilst applications are considered.
 Decisions are communicated via UCAS Track, and if successful, you will also receive an e-mail from the Undergraduate Admissions Service.

 The time it takes to make a decision varies from application to application.
-While some applicants may receive a decision within a few weeks, some decisions may not be finalised until the end of March.
-We are committed to considering all applications submitted by the 15th January UCAS deadline equally.
+While some applicants may receive a decision within a few weeks, some decisions may not be finalised until the UCAS prescribed date of 20 May.
+We are committed to considering all applications submitted by the 29th January UCAS deadline equally.
 You should not be concerned if you do not receive a decision within a short time of applying.

 We welcome applications from mature applicants or those considering returning to study.
 Applications are made through UCAS as normal and we will assess each application on its own merit taking into consideration the applicants academic and employment background.
 Those returning to study must possess sufficient mathematical skills and must also demonstrate their ability to pursue a full time degree course (evidence of recent academic study is likely to be an advantage).
 We may invite mature applicants into the department for a short interview as part of the application process.